CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 ## Overview

 In this lab, you will use Azure OpenAI to interact with custom data through the ChatGPT model.
-You'll upload data via the Azure AI Foundry portal, configure query handling, and deploy the model as a web app.
+You'll upload data via the Microsoft Foundry portal, configure query handling, and deploy the model as a web app.
 Interactions will be stored in Azure Cosmos DB, providing traceability and persistence.
 This lab offers hands-on experience in customizing and deploying AI solutions with Azure.

 ## Architecture Diagram